districtlines/AKTCodingStandards/README.md

 ```

 ### <a name="" href="#">Inconsistent Code Formatting</a>
 It's important that you use consistent formatting for loops, functions and conditionals throughout the whole project.
-More consistency the easier the code will read later in the project.
-Below I list the exceptable formats we use and should abide by.
+The more consistency there is the easier the code will read later in the project.
+Below I list the acceptable formats we use and should abide by.

 **Bad Version::**